nosarthur/gom/README.md

   - cmd.fail
   - port

+The config file is assumed to be at home dir.

 ## TODO

+- [x] define .yaml file for server config
+- [ ] subprocess call to the commands
+- [ ] parse status command and populate data store
-- individual sessions, maybe with secret key for each session
+- [ ] individual sessions, maybe with secret key for each session